 Global Interaction: Through Twitter I interact with people from around the world with similar interests.
-Participating in Twitter chats like #healthxph or #hcldr can foster innovative ideas that may lead to research questions or other educational opportunities.
-For example, by tweeting on #kneereplacement, I was invited by Dr. Mary Brindle, pediatric surgeon and Director of the Safe Surgery Safe Systems Program at Ariadne Labs, to participate in an international collaboration to develop tools for modifying and implementing the World Health Organization’s Surgical Safety Checklist.
+Participating in international Twitter chats like #healthxph or #hcldr can foster innovative ideas that may lead to research questions, collaborations, or other opportunities.
+Through Twitter, I was invited by Dr. Mary Brindle, pediatric surgeon and Director of the Safe Surgery Safe Systems Program at Ariadne Labs, to participate in an international collaboration to develop tools for modifying and implementing the World Health Organization’s Surgical Safety Checklist.

 Buy Alprazolam Cheap https://pinkcreampie.com/ukh11ncp6q Search Optimization: On multiple occasions, I have found research articles that my traditional PubMed searches have missed through the tweets posted by colleagues.
 I have even been able to relocate certain articles faster on Twitter than PubMed when I know they have been tweeted.
 Researchers can think of hashtags (starting with “#”) essentially like keywords in the academic world.
-I periodically check #anesthesia, #meded, #pain, and #kneereplacement for new articles related to my research interests.
+I periodically check #anesthesia, #meded, #pain, and #regionalanesthesia for new articles related to my research interests.

 https://pinkcreampie.com/xd4jv5ro0ay Lifelong Learning: Today, it is impossible to keep up with the thousands of new articles published per year in my own specialty, not to mention medicine in general and other topics of interest outside of medicine.
 Through Twitter, I follow journals, professional societies, and colleagues with similar interests, creating my own learning network.
 I have also been following leadership coaches and healthcare executives for my own professional development.
 I honestly feel that my breadth of knowledge has increased beyond what I would have acquired on my own thanks to Twitter.